 Relax on the balcony that leads out from the sitting room to enjoy al fresco drinks and dining, here you can experience the wonderful sunsets after a day exploring the coast, swimming and surfing, or spend time in the pretty garden.
 Seascape is located on the edge of the village of Poughill where you will find an ancient church and pub serving home cooked meals local ales and ciders.
 Just one mile away is Northcott Mouth which is excellent for enjoying the beach, rock pooling, surfing and swimming.
 The Rustic Tearoom is located here where you can sample the legendary cream teas whilst sat in the tea garden after a busy day at the beach.
 The South West Coastal footpath can be joined here for walkers to enjoy the stunning coastal scenery and views.
 Crooklets beach is nearby with its large sandy beach with two beach cafes for more food and drink options.
 The famous Bude Sea Pool is a little further into Bude, this lovely seaside town is where you will find an array of shops, eateries and recreational facilities.
 Seascape is set back from the coast with a rural feel and on the edge of a pretty village, but guests can easily walk to the beach or take the car to explore many more areas of interest.

-from driveway with doors leading to all bedrooms, stairs leading to sitting room, kitchen, dining area.
+from driveway into hallway with doors leading to all bedrooms, stairs leading to sitting room, kitchen, dining area.

 king size double bed, en suite with shower, WC and basin.

 twin beds, en suite with shower, WC and basin, door leading into family room.